Login

 Reciprocity

-There is no medical marijuana identification card system in South Carolina, so there can be no reciprocity with other states.
+There is no medical marijuana identification card program in South Carolina, so there is no reciprocity with other states.

 How much does a South Carolina Medical Marijuana certificate and card cost?